how to get better at marketing

 Yeah, this one is tough.
 I absolutely believe in the power of positivity, but there’s also power in authenticity.
 And so does your community.
 I think the body neutrality movement is a great example of this – how empowering was it to start seeing stretch marks and rolls in our feeds instead of photoshopped perfection?!
 Seeing realness online is relatable, and remember what I said above?
 Being relatable invites your ideal clients to connect with you.

-I also want to add: there’s a huge benefit to sharing your scars instead of your wounds; to reveal experiences after you’ve already processed them privately offline.
+Also there’s a huge benefit to sharing your scars instead of your wounds; to reveal experiences after you’ve already processed them privately offline.
 Then you can come back strong with your newfound wisdom so your community can benefit from what you learned!